D3Ext/WEF/README.md

 Once the application is running, type `help` to view more functions and useful info.

-However I'll do a post on my blog about WEF and wifi hacking from **zero to hero**

 ## ⭕ REQUIREMENTS:
 > Don't install them manually, WEF takes care of that if you don't already have them